arvindd/.emacs.d/README.md

 Well, most of the settings are directly to use the org-mode very effectively.
 All the org-mode settings are in the file `orgsettings.el`.
 On default, all the org-mode files are to be stored in the directory `<emacshome>/.plans` - and this can be changed by changing the value of the variable `plansdir` in `.emacs`.

 To change the behaviour of orgmode, either change the settings in this file, or, override them by putting the settings in your own `.emacsuser` file in the home directory.
 The advantage of putting it in the `.emacsuser` is that you can update the repo for new settings, without the fear of overwriting your own settings.

+# Calendar and diary
+All the calendar and diary settings get into `caldiary.el`.

+We have some customisations for the calendar and diary too.
+Most importantly, for the calendar (which in our configuration is bound to `c-c v`, as expected, in `keybindings.el`), week numbers are displayed.
+The week also starts from Monday, with the weekends put at the end.

+Diary is bound to `c-c d` - again, done in `keybindings.el`.
+Diary file is searched in the same directory as your plans: on default, the file ~/.plans/diary is used.
+This location can be changed in `init.el`.
+The first time diary is used, this file needs to be created.

 # Other files and directories
 `extensions` - Where you can drop other extensions you want.
 The file `loadext.el` is for adding all the auto-load statements for loading the dropped extensions.